The AI Noise Machine

 The metaphor doing too much work

 This is one of the most misleading phrases in circulation because it smuggles in a false image of what an employee is.
-I have had people say, in complete seriousness, that they want to build an “AI employee for sales”.
-Sales, or any other function, is not just a few deterministic tasks.
+I have had people say, in complete seriousness, that they want to build an "AI employee for sales".
+What does that mean?

-It is a messy bundle of judgements, interpersonal signals, objections, timing decisions, follow-ups, and context switches.
+Sales, or any other role, is a messy bundle of judgements, interpersonal signals, objections, timing decisions, follow-ups, and context switches.
 You can automate pieces of that.
-You can build systems that improve lead qualification, outreach, and call summaries.
+You can, as an example, build systems that improve lead qualification, outreach, and call summaries.
 But you cannot build what makes a good employee good: exercising judgement when the script breaks.

 We’re training our own models